-Succeeding at Living Well
+Succeeding At Living Well

 Having Very Few Unjustified Beliefs

-Knowing How to Live Rationally
+Knowing How To Live Rationally

 Some recent theorists suggest that wisdom has nothing to do with being humble enough to say you don't know everything.
-They say it doesn't matter whether or not you live a happy life.
+They say it doesn't matter whether you live a happy life.
 Instead, what matters is that you live in a rational way.
 Being rational includes being aware of facts and using them to construct beliefs based on accuracy and sound judgment.

-Another element of wisdom is practicality.
 If there's no practical purpose for knowledge, can that knowledge be considered wisdom?
 Many theorists suggest that learning facts and theories doesn't make you any wiser at all.
 Other theorists deny that practicality is an issue, claiming that all knowledge adds to that broad understanding that they call wisdom.

 There are many reasons why wisdom is crucial not only to each person but to the society as well.
-Here are some of the ways wisdom can benefit you, people you know, and the world at large.
+Here are some of the ways wisdom can benefit you, people you know, and the world at large:

+For some, the advancement of technology has stirred a major debate about the true meaning of progress.
+Many contend that scientific knowledge without wisdom to accompany it can lead to destruction.
 Consider the development of atomic weapons.
 This wouldn't have happened without extensive, highly technical knowledge.
 Yet, how wise was it to pursue that path?

 Because of situations like these, wisdom is more important today than ever before.